What to do about hyperpigmentation?

 There are different types of hyperpigmentation with different causes.

-Prolonged sun exposure can lead to pigment buildup, resulting in dark spots on the skin, especially on the forehead, cheeks and nose.
+Long-term exposure to the sun can lead to a build-up of pigment, resulting in dark spots on the skin, especially on the forehead, cheeks and nose.
 Read 10 tips for safe sunbathing here .

 Post-inflammatory hyperpigmentation (PIH)

-This occurs after inflammation, such as acne or skin irritations, and often leaves dark spots where the inflammation has occurred.
+This occurs after inflammation, such as acne or skin irritations, and often leaves dark spots on the areas where the inflammation has occurred.

 Hyperpigmentation in dark skin